-Head for Starigrad after the breakfast.
-Stop for swimming, sunbathing and lunch in well protected Tiha bay.
+Head for Stari Grad after breakfast.
+Stop for swimming, sunbathing, and lunch in well-protected Tiha bay.

 Stari Grad (literally Old Town) is a town on the northern side of the island of Hvar in Dalmatia, Croatia.
 One of the oldest towns in Europe, its position at the end of a long, protected bay and next to prime agricultural land, makes it attractive for human settlement for a long time now.
 The most ancient part of Stari Grad falls into the UNESCO Protected World Heritage Site of the Stari Grad Plain.
 It was originally named Faros (Greek: ΦAPOΣ) by the Greek settlers from the island of Paros, who arrived in 384 BC.
 Overnight in Starigrad by mooring in the port or take the buoy.

 SIGHTS: Škor (square), Trg sv.
 Stjepana (St. Stephen’s Square), St. Stephen’s church, the Church tower, church of St. Ivan, the Stari Grad Plain (ancient Hora), the Church of St. Lucija, the church of St. Nikola, the St. Rok church – the patron saint of Stari Grad, Biskupija and Vorba park

 14th DAY FRIDAY

 The town of SPLIT, the nowadays capital of Dalmatia, expanded from the Diocletian palace, the palace built by Roman Emperor Diocletian in the 3rd century.
 It is the world's best-preserved palace from late antiquity and on UNESCO's list since 1979, mostly because the palace continues to live a full life - it is not only a monument from the past.
 Moor in our base marina, ACI marina Split.
 See more info on what to see and where to eat on our blog here.